apache/incubator-kie-kogito-examples/kogito-travel-agency/visas/README.md

 ### Start Kogito Data Index Service

-It can be downloaded from [Kogito Data Index Service 0.8.0](http://repo2.maven.org/maven2/org/kie/kogito/data-index-service/0.4.0/data-index-service-0.4.0-runner.jar)
+If you wish to install, configure and start the **Data Index Service** manually, the _runnner_ can be downloaded from [Kogito Data Index Service](https://search.maven.org/artifact/org.kie.kogito/data-index)

-NOTE: Here can be found other versions [Kogito Data Index Service versions](http://repo2.maven.org/maven2/org/kie/kogito/data-index-service)

 After downloading the runner, create a new folder to store the .proto files that will be used by the service.